-Beginning in 2004, the Company is reporting its RAPTIVA® collaboration profit or loss as a single line item to reflect the terms of the agreement with Genentech, which will include XOMA's share of Genentech's operating profit or loss before research and development expenses from RAPTIVA® sales in the United States, royalty income on sales of RAPTIVA® outside of the United States and any research and development cost sharing adjustments between the companies.
+Beginning in 2004, the Company is reporting its RAPTIVA® collaboration profit or loss as a single line item to reflect the terms of the agreement with Genentech, which includes XOMA's share of Genentech's operating profit or loss before research and development expenses from RAPTIVA® sales in the United States, royalty income on sales of RAPTIVA® outside of the United States and any research and development cost sharing adjustments between the companies.
 If quarterly collaboration activity results in a profit, XOMA's portion will be included in total revenues; if the quarterly collaboration activity results in a loss, XOMA's portion will be included in operating expenses.
-The Company currently anticipates its share of the collaboration activity to be losses through 2004 due to product sales and marketing costs, which are expected to exceed revenues.
-Accordingly, we expect the collaboration activity with respect to RAPTIVA® will not be profitable in 2004.
+The Company currently anticipates its share of the collaboration activity to be losses through 2004 due to product selling and marketing costs, which are expected to exceed gross profit.
 Research and development costs incurred directly by the Company related to RAPTIVA® will continue to be included in research and development expense.